WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 yarn add connectkit@^latest wagmi@^latest
 ```

-WalletConnect v2 requires a project ID to be set and included in the configuration.
+WalletConnect v2.0 requires a projectId to be set and included in the configuration.
-You can get a `projectID` from [WalletConnect Cloud](https://cloud.walletconnect.com/) for free.
+You can easily get a `projectId` by creating an account on the [WalletConnect Cloud](https://cloud.walletconnect.com/).

-Create a new environment variable `WALLETCONNECT_PROJECT_ID` in your `.env` file and set it to your project ID.
+Create a new environment variable `WALLETCONNECT_PROJECT_ID` in your `.env` file and set it to your projectId.

 ```bash
 WALLETCONNECT_PROJECT_ID=YOUR_PROJECT_ID